 Get Rid of Heart Palpitations

-Beating of the heart too hard or too fast may sometimes result in heart palpitations.
-This condition isn’t really serious or harmful, but it can prove to be harmful in rare cases.
-It has been reported that palpitations are the reason for 30-40% referrals to cardiology clinics.
+Beating the heart too hard or too fast may sometimes result in heart palpitations.
+This condition isn’t serious or harmful but can be harmful in rare cases.
+It has been reported that palpitations are the reason for 30-40% of referrals to cardiology clinics.
 Heart palpitations are common in individuals with healthy hearts.
 However, heart palpitations can be a symptom of a serious illness like asthma, coronary heart disease, or emphysema.
-Basically, people notice heart palpitations in the form of skipping a beat or fluttering in their chest, throat, or neck.
+People notice heart palpitations by skipping a heartbeat or fluttering in their chest, throat, or neck.

 What are the causes of heart palpitations?

-Behind any disease or illness, there are various causes or factors.
+There are various causes or factors behind any disease or illness.
 Same in the case of heart palpitations, so below are the main causes that contribute to heart palpitations, these are:

-• Extra-cardiac stimulation of the sympathetic nervous system – It means an inappropriate stimulation of the parasympathetic nervous system, mainly the vagus nerve (which innervates the heart) caused by anxiety and stress.
-Vagus nerve induced heart palpitations are felt as a hollow fluttery sensation, or a skipped beat, depending at what point during the heart’s normal rhythm, the vagus nerve fires.
-Basically, anxiety and palpitations have a common relation as physical and mental stress may contribute to the occurrence of palpitations.
-Furthermore, gastrointestinal bloating and indigestion are also associated with overstimulation of the vagus nerve causing palpitations
+1. Extra-cardiac stimulation of the sympathetic nervous system means inappropriate stimulation of the parasympathetic nervous system, mainly the vagus nerve (which innervates the heart), caused by anxiety and stress.
+Vagus nerve-induced heart palpitations are felt as a hollow fluttery sensation or a skipped beat, depending on when the vagus nerve fires during the heart’s normal rhythm.
+Anxiety and palpitations have a common relation, as physical and mental stress may contribute to the occurrence of palpitations.
+Furthermore, gastrointestinal bloating and indigestion are also associated with overstimulation of the vagus nerve, causing palpitations.

-• Sympathetic overdrive – These include panic disorders, hypoxia, hypoglycemia, antihistamines, anemia, and heart failure
+2. Sympathetic overdrive – These include panic disorders, hypoxia, hypoglycemia, antihistamines, anemia, and heart failure.

-• Hyperdynamic circulation – This condition happens due to valvular incompetence, hypercapnia, pyrexia, thyrotoxicosis, anemia, and pregnancy
+3. Hyperdynamic circulation—This condition can occur due to valvular incompetence, hypercapnia, pyrexia, thyrotoxicosis, anemia, or pregnancy.

-• Cardiac dysrhythmias – This condition of heart palpitations is caused by ectopic beat, junctional escape beat, premature atrial contraction, atrial fibrillation, ventricular tachycardia, ventricular fibrillation, and heart block
+4. Cardiac dysrhythmias—Ectopic beats, junctional escape beats, premature atrial contraction, atrial fibrillation, ventricular tachycardia, ventricular fibrillation, and heart block cause this condition of heart palpitations.

-There are various other causes like lifestyle factors that may trigger heart palpitations, these include exercise, a thyroid problem, low blood sugar, certain medications like diet pills, decongestants, and asthma inhalers, or consumption of stimulants like caffeine, nicotine, or alcohol.
+Various other causes like lifestyle factors may trigger heart palpitations; these include exercise, a thyroid problem, low blood sugar, certain medications like diet pills, decongestants, and asthma inhalers, or consumption of stimulants like caffeine, nicotine, or alcohol.
 Moreover, sometimes pregnancy may also contribute to palpitations.

 Symptoms of heart palpitations:

-Most of the times, people experiencing palpitations may not be aware of getting it.
+Most of the time, people experiencing palpitations may not be aware of getting it.
 People may feel abnormal heart rhythms, which can be momentary or prolonged.
-Basically, actual or near blackouts associated with palpitations should be taken seriously by the people because they often indicate the presence of heart disease.
+Actual or near blackouts associated with palpitations should be taken seriously by people because they often indicate the presence of heart disease.
 Moreover, some of the common symptoms of heart palpitations are:

 • Skipping beats